 ME/ECE 739 Advanced Automation and Robotics

-3 graduate credits AUDIT ONLY
+3 graduate credits

 Develop an in-depth understanding of robot manipulators through mathematical modeling and simulation.
 Introduce machine vision and sensor integration for robot use in automation.

 In-depth study of advanced automation concepts and of robotic manipulators.
 Topics include kinematics, trajectories, dynamic control and programming of robots along with concepts of flexible manufacturing and assembly operations.

 Proficiency in high-level programming and knowledge of basic linear algebra.